-Dismissal of students begins at 3:10 pm on full days and at 11:45 am on half days.
-Parents who arrive later than 3:20 pm may have to come to the library entrance to retrieve their student from Bridges/Extended Day After-School Care.
+Dismissal of students begins at 3:13 pm on full days and at 11:45 am on half days.
+Parents who arrive in carline later than 3:25 pm (or after 11:55 am on early dismissal days) may have to come to the library entrance to retrieve their student from Bridges/Extended Day After-School Care.
 Any students not picked up will automatically be enrolled in Bridges After-School Care.
 Families will be charged accordingly.
 Once a child has formally been checked in to the Bridges After-School Care program, he/she will not be released from Bridges without a parent signature.
 Students will only be released from Bridges to a parent or an adult on the authorized pickup list for the student.
 An ID must be presented to pick up a student from Bridges.